 Having the ability to diagnose issues like high grid voltages or seasonal shading, or even just the ability to confirm panel stringing, is a huge advantage for both us and our customers.

 A simple hack of the Fronius Solar Web is that you can currently get the Premium version for free.
-When you are logged into your Fronius Solar Web account, sign in as if you are going to pay, but when it asks you for payment, the balance owing is zero.
-Once signed up to premium, your historical data is extended from 3 days to unlimited.
-This may change in the future to require a payment, but for now, it’s completely free.
+When you are logged into your Fronius Solar Web account, sign in as if you are going to pay, but when it asks you for payment, the balance owed is zero.
+Once signed up for premium, your historical data is extended from 3 days to unlimited.
+This may change in the future to require payment, but for now, it’s completely free.

 The Future of Solar Web